diegode/thinness/README.md

 # On the thinness and proper thinness of a graph

-This code was written during the research of https://doi.org/10.1016/j.dam.2018.03.072, and depends on [SageMath](https://www.sagemath.org/) version 9 or later.
+This code was written during the research of [BD19](https://doi.org/10.1016/j.dam.2018.03.072), and depends on [SageMath](https://www.sagemath.org/) version 9 or later.

+# How to use

 The test suite is run via `sage -t *.sage`.